 Public Companies Holding the Most Bitcoin

-The third-largest bitcoin holding by a public company is Tesla, Inc. which holds 9,720 BTC.
-The auto manufacturer has sold over 33,000 BTC since their initial purchase in February 2021.
+The third-largest bitcoin holding by a public company is Tesla, Inc. which holds 11,509 BTC.

 Private Companies Holding the Most Bitcoin

-Private companies own roughly 316,067 BTC, about 1.5% of the total supply.
+Private companies own roughly 410,400 BTC, about 1.95% of the total supply.
 Mt.
-Gox, the formerly hacked exchange, is the largest private holder of bitcoin that is yet to be distributed to creditors.
-It holds a total of 141,686 bitcoin, or 0.7% of total supply.
+Gox, the formerly hacked exchange, is one of the largest private holder of bitcoin.
+It has a total of 141,686 bitcoin, or 0.7% of total supply.

 Block.one, a Chinese corporation, is the second largest private owner of bitcoin.
 Block.one reportedly owns 164,000 BTC, representing 0.7% of the total supply.

-Tether Holdings LTD, the company behind the USDT stablecoin, announced in its Q3 2023 attestation of reserves that the firm controlled roughly 61,000 BTC—valued at $1.66 billion at the time of the announcement.
+Tether Holdings LTD, the company behind the USDT stablecoin, has roughly 75,354 BTC—valued at $6.8 billion U.S. dollars.

 Indirect Bitcoin Exposure